 Can a Twitter chat with the late “Father of Europe”, Robert Schuman, engage more eurotweeps than a live chat with a European commissioner who isn’t dead?

 [UPDATE JUNE 2018: We’re doing it this year for the 4th time.
 I’m pretty sure it will be the biggest #AskSchuman so far.]

 To celebrate his 129th birthday on 29 June, Mr. Schuman took over the @happeningo Twitter account in his first ever tweet chat.
 For 60 minutes he answered any question that wasn’t offensive or related to his self-imposed celibacy.

 Here are my live updates of the process, starting 30 days beforetime (June 2015).

-30 DAYS: Find a digital agency to plan and promote your tweet chat.
+30 DAYS: Find help to plan and promote your tweet chat.

-When you’re the Father of Europe and want to engage with your offspring in realtime, don’t leave it to chance with a social media ninja guru.
-Only a team of happeninjas can turn an EU live chat into a “happening” online.
+When you’re the Father of Europe and want to engage with your offspring in realtime, don’t leave it to chance with some social media ninja guru agency.

 20 DAYS: Let the digital agency do its thing.